In this article, we are going to discuss trekking in Nepal in June.

-Trekking in Nepal in June is quite challenging as it is monsoon in Nepal.
-Summer is also a part of monsoon season in Nepal.
+Trekking in Nepal in June is quite challenging as it is a monsoon in Nepal.
+Summer is also a part of the monsoon season in Nepal.
 It comes after spring and before autumn and is summer or monsoon season in Nepal.
 The best season to visit Nepal is during Spring and Autumn season.

-During monsoon, the weather is tough at the mountains.
+During monsoon, the weather is tough in the mountains.
 It is not recommended to go trekking without any professional trekking guides.
 You will need someone who knows the area and the changing temperature and climate there.
-If there is heavy rainfall, there is a high chance of landslides in most of the hilly region of Nepal.
+If there is heavy rainfall, there is a high chance of landslides in most of the hilly regions of Nepal.
 As it rains almost every day, mostly at night, so the trekking routes remain muddy and slippery.

 Because of the swampy roads and the soggy weather, a lot of leeches will try ruining your trip.
-Bug repellent and proper ointment will keep you aloof these notorious bugs.
+Bug repellent and proper ointment will keep you aloof from these notorious bugs.

-So, if you are looking to trek in Nepal in June, some of the best places to trek would be Annapurna Circuit, Upper Mustang Trek, Everest Base Camp Trek and Dolpo regions.
+So, if you are looking to trek in Nepal in June, some of the best places to trek would be Annapurna Circuit, Upper Mustang Trek, Everest Base Camp Trek, and Dolpo regions.

 Table of Contents

-Weather of Nepal in June
+The weather of Nepal in June

 The temperature in the month of June is between 20 and 35 degrees.
 The nights are around 20 degrees.
 The afternoons are hotter with the temperature reaching up to 35 degrees.